Skip to main content

 Octopus Greener Nights (formerly Greener Days)

-In September 2025, Octopus Energy rebranded their popular Greener Days forecast to Greener Nights.
+In September 2025, Octopus Energy rebranded their popular Greener Days forecast to Greener Nights, a name that finally matches the time window the raw API data has always covered.

 Octopus Greener Nights

-Returning visitors to this page — and to the daily graphs I post — will know I always said this scheme should have been called Greener Nights, not Greener Days.
-I’m delighted to see Octopus make the change, as the new name finally matches the time window the raw API data has always covered.
+Returning visitors to this page and to the daily graphs I post will know I always said this scheme should have been called Greener Nights, not Greener Days.
+I’m glad Octopus made the change because the new name finally matches the time window the raw API data has always covered.

-If you were familiar with Greener Days, this is the same service — just renamed to reflect its real focus on overnight charging when the grid is at its cleanest.
+If you knew Greener Days, this is the same service, just renamed to reflect its real focus on overnight charging when the grid is at its cleanest.

 Table of Contents

-Greener Nights is a free forecast available to all Octopus customers with a smart meter, showing the overnight periods when renewable electricity is most abundant.
+Greener Nights is a free forecast showing the overnight periods when renewable electricity is most abundant.

 Each night is given a Greenness Score (0–100), based on predicted renewable generation.
 Extra-green nights are highlighted with a crown icon in your Octopus account, making it easy to spot the best times to plug in.

-From September 2025, Octopus also introduced Octopoints rewards for Intelligent Octopus customers:
+From September 2025, Octopus also introduced Octopoints rewards for Intelligent Octopus Go tariff customers:

 • ✅ 70% of your monthly charging on greener nights → 320 Octopoints